xyamzw/docs/docs/guide/drivers/163music.md

 Open **https://music.163.com** and then open the F12 developer mode

-Open a request at will, just carry the `Cookie` to find the following two parameters and fill in the AList` Cookie`
+Open a request at will, just carry the `Cookie` to find the following two parameters and fill in the OpenList` Cookie`

 - **__csrf** 、**MUSIC_U**